AdrianoArmen/adrianos-readme-generator-9/README.md

 ## Contributing 👥

-xx
+Dummy contributing information for Node.js homework

 ## Tests 📦

 To run tests enter the following command:

 ```
-xx
+npm run dummy_test
 ```

 ## Questions 🚀

-If you have any questions send me an email at adriano.armendaris@gmail.com.
-Here is my GitHub profile [AdrianoArmen](https://github.com/AdrianoArmen/).
+If you have any questions send me an email at adriano.armendaris@gmail.com or check my projects in GitHub --> [AdrianoArmen](https://github.com/AdrianoArmen/).